prakharrathi25/academic-portfolio/content/home/talks.md

 # This file represents a page section.
 headless: False

+# This section should be made inactive
+active: False

 # Order that this section appears on the page.
 weight: 70